-Hansel and Gretel will provide entertainment for families enjoying Christmas stays in central London hotels this December and January in a new stage production.
+Hansel and Gretel will provide entertainment for families enjoying Christmas stays in The Montcalm Hotel London this December and January in a new stage production.

 Written in the 1800s, the story features two children who get lost in the woods and want to find their way back home.
 However, they face a number of adventures in the magical forest when they stumble upon a gingerbread house owned by a wicked witch.

 Opening for previews on December 7th, the play will run until January 26th and tickets are available from £12 each – although they are selling quickly so anyone wanting to see the new production should book seats as soon as possible.

 Described by the National Theatre’s website as an “enchanting and eerie Christmas treat, especially suitable for seven to ten year-olds”, the adaption is a collaboration between writer Lucy Kirkwood, designer Vicki Mortimer and director Katie Mitchell.